Hi,

 When I started as a First 1,000 Days correspondent here at The Correspondent, I was immediately fascinated by the idea of memory.
 How is it possible that we don’t remember some of the most grounding years of our lives?

 I wrote about childhood amnesia, the inability of children to store long-term memories before the age of three and a half.
-It’s a complex process that involves the ongoing development of brain structures, and I explained it in detail in I wrote last October.
+It’s a complex process that involves the ongoing development of brain structures, and I explained it in detail in this article I wrote last October.

 Knowing that Lorenzo won’t remember his current experiences in the long run makes me preemptively nostalgic.
 Every now and then, I try to write letters to him that he can read later and maybe use to recall his early years, and – of course! – we take many pictures and videos of these early days.